dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnDatetimeMonthlyPartitionedChecksSpec
+## ColumnIntegrityMonthlyPartitionedChecksSpec
-Container of date-time data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.
+Container of integrity data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.